DeByeUSerSYstem/QDots-sizer/README.md

 A pre-trained model for PbS is available in the repository.
 To classify any pattern of this material, go into the folder where you cloned the repository and run the following:
 ```
-python Predict_datum_by_name.py path_to_diffractogram -l collection_wavelength
+python Predict_datum_by_name.py path_to_diffractogram -l wavelength
 ```
-The process should take just a few seconds.
+where the wavelength is given in Å. The process should take just a few seconds.
 Both CPU and GPU can be used, depending on the TensorFlow version you have installed.

 At the end of the procedure, you will find a new file.xy with the predicted size in the file name and